-Students must select a major field of study in (1) Global Political Economy and Development (2) Comparative Area Studies (3) Foreign Policy and Security Studies, or (4) International Law by taking three courses (9 credits) from a list of approved courses.
+Students must select a major field of study from the above list and take 3 courses within that field from the approved list in addition to the gateway course (9 credits).
 Students must also select a minor field of study consisting of at least two courses (6 credits), (a) by choosing a second field from the above list, (b) by taking a Ph.D. field in some other teaching unit of the University, or (c) by creating a field in consultation with the Graduate Program Director and three members of the University faculty.